 What stood out

-And the location stood out too.
+The location stood out too.
 It’s so close to where I live, but it felt like somewhere I wouldn’t normally think to go.
 Most of the other saunas I’ve visited involve more of a drive, so having something this accessible changes how often you could realistically come.

 A different kind of sauna experience